-The battery is good for 15 hours of playback over Bluetooth.
-If you just want noise cancellation, you’re good for a whopping 30 hours of peace and relative quiet before you need to find a charger.
+The battery is decent for cheap noise canceling headphones, with 15 hours of playback over Bluetooth.
+If you just want full noise cancellation, you’re good for a whopping 30 hours of peace and relative quiet before you need to find a charger.
 Note: available in wired or wireless versions.

 Like many headphones these Sennheisers are quite bass-heavy, which can be a bit much on boomier tracks, but they’re good on vocals and other mid-range tones if a bit lacking at the higher frequencies.
 As with many noise canceling headphones the sound is made to flatter recordings, and that means losing some accuracy.

 The Sennheisers are comfortable for most users, although for those of us with larger heads they can feel a little tight after a while wearing them: they could do with a little extra padding under the headband.
 Battery life is 19 hours or 25 with noise canceling turned off.
 As far as cheap noise canceling headphones go, you're in safe hands with Sennheiser - the brand is tried and tested in a range of price categories.

 Most noise canceling headphones are big, for good reason: those ear cups help block out some ambient noise, reducing the amount of work the circuitry has to do.
 Sony’s tiny earbuds have no such assistance, and unfortunately it means the flaws in the noise canceling circuitry are apparent: their noise canceling capabilities are modest compared to their larger rivals.